Why Badges Don’t Work: The Psychology of Corporate

 What’s better than gamification for corporate training?

 Focus on relevance, autonomy, and meaningful challenge.
 Training that connects clearly to job performance, allows employee choice in how to engage, and presents realistic problems to solve produces superior outcomes.
 Spaced repetition, social learning, and measurement of actual behavioral change matter more than reward mechanics.
+The evidence consistently supports these approaches over gamification elements.

 Can gamification work alongside effective training design?